wardencam360/wardencam_manual/setupchallenge.rst

 Redeem the Prize
 ----------------
-- The winner will be annouced on WardenCam facebook fan page and contact directly through facebook messenger.
+- The winner will be announced on WardenCam Facebook fan page and contact directly through Facebook messenger.
 - An upgrade activation code will be sent to the winner.
 - To redeem the activation code, please follow the manual upgrade procedure below.